osburn-sharp/jeckyl/README.md

 ## Getting Started

-Jeckyl provides the {Jeckyl::Options} class to which a user has to add their own parameter methods.
+To use Jeckyl, create a new parameter class and add a parameter method for each parameter you want to define in your config files.
 Think of the name of a parameter and prefix this with `configure_`:

     require 'jeckyl'

-    class MyConfig < Jeckyl#Options
+    class MyConfig < Jeckyl::Config

       def configure_my_greeting(greet)
         default "Hello"